 To add a filter to your Report, click on the further options (three dots) and select 'Filters'.

-By default, the Status Flag filter will be applied and set to remove any Opportunities that have a Status Flag of 'Deleted'.
+By default, standard report entities will have the Status Flag filter applied and set to remove any deleted records.
+Here, you can see the filter is applied and set to remove any deleted Opportunities.'.
 Simply add more filters by clicking the blue 'Add Filters' button, and choose the entities you'd like to filter your Report on.

 You can filter on any field which relates to the pre-selected entity.
 In this example, we've applied a filter of Account Manager.
 As you can see 'Account Manager' is located underneath the Company level of the hierarchy, and by ticking this option, we can now choose which Account Managers we wish to filter this Report by.